Vanderbilt-Student-Volunteers-Science/New_VSVS_Scheduler/docs/OnboardingNewITMembersx.md

 We use Python for our project.
 Download and install Python by visiting [Python Downloads](https://www.python.org/downloads/).
 Ensure you select the option to add Python to your system's PATH during installation.

 You are free to use any Python development environment or text editor.
-However, if you're new to Python we recommend using PyCharm.
+However, we will recommend the VSCode editor.

-You can download PyCharm Community Edition (FREE) from the official website [here](https://www.jetbrains.com/pycharm/download/).
+You can download the VSCode Editor [here](https://code.visualstudio.com/).

-If you are struggling [this](https://www.guru99.com/how-to-install-python.html) guide is worth looking at.
+[This](https://code.visualstudio.com/docs/python/python-tutorial) guide walks through how to get started with Python in VSCode including how to setup a virtual environment.

 ### 1.4.
 Cloning the Repository